WASdev/lib.angular-rtcomm/README.md

 To modify build the angular-rtcomm module, you can use npm:

 This is useful if you want to modify the angular-rtcomm templates.

+##Test
+This repository relies on Karma for testing.
+To run the test framework you can type the following in the root lib.angular-rtcomm directory:

+**karam start**

+Note that the test framework assumes the MQTT broker is running on localhost:9080.
+There is also currently a dependency on the WebSphere Liberty server (which includes an embedded MQTT broker) for some of the Rtcomm features.
+The link to download a version of WebSphere Liberty for development and testing can be found at the top of the page.

+We are working on an npm install of the development environment so stay tuned.

+A sample page is also included in the test directory along with a sample config file that can be used to run the test.

 ##Usage